systematicmedicine/SomaticCODEC/README.md

 </p>

 # SomaticCODEC
-**SomaticCODEC is a sequencing assay for quantifying somatic mutation burden in normal human tissues.**
+**SomaticCODEC is a sequencing assay for quantifying somatic mutation burden**

 The assay combines a modified CODEC sequencing protocol with a Snakemake-based analysis pipeline to accurately measure somatic single-nucleotide variants across the full variant allele frequency (VAF) spectrum.
 Many sequencing pipelines are optimised for high-VAF variants, whereas SomaticCODEC is designed to quantify somatic variants across both low and high VAFs.